mdeboute/flood-it/README.md

-# floodIt_game
+# Flood it

-Flood It game
+It's a `flood it` based game created with the SDL.

-cf. le dossier /android pour le portage Android du jeu ou bien /VSDL pour jouer au jeu sur ordinateur.
+Cf. the android folder for the Android version of the game or VSDL to play the game on a computer.

-Auteurs : Martin Debouté, Gonzague Beutter, Paul Brebinaud
+Authors: Martin Debouté, Gonzague Beutter, Paul Brebinaud